-Section ВМР Current Status Implementation Details Measurable Goals Responsible Party Year 5.2.2.1 Storm Drain Labeling Most of the drains have been labeled with stenciling or pre-made labels.
+Section ВМР Current Status Implementation Details Measurable Goals Re 5.2.2.1 Storm Drain Labeling Most of the drains have been labeled with stenciling or pre-made labels.
 Identify all inlets and drains, using GIS coordinates.
 Identify all drains that are missing labels.
 Label storm drains.
 Will begin during year one; will complete all labeling in year 1.
 Digital file with GIS coordinates for all inlets and indicator for existence of labeling.
-FPO to retain record of fraction of drains labeled and record of inlets still required to be labeled FPO 1 5.2.2.2 Adopt-a-Drain Inlet Program Currently there are no storm drain adoption programs.
+FPO to retain record of fraction of drains labeled and record of inlets still required to be labeled 5.2.2.2 Adopt-a-Drain Inlet Program Currently there are no storm drain adoption programs.
 Led by Facilities and implemented by members of the campus community.
 Keep 100% of adopted drain inlets free of debris.
 Assist crews and District community in identifying and maintaining 100% of adopted storm drain inlets by Year 2.
-FPO/ Sustainability 4 5.2.2.3 Engage Faculty to Create, Incorporate or Enhance Curriculum Offered within District.
+Sus 5.2.2.3 Engage Faculty to Create, Incorporate or Enhance Curriculum Offered within District.
 Create, incorporate or enhance the curriculum of the District in the areas of environmental stewardship and fostering sustainable behavior.
 Investigate producing classes for general education fulfillment or continuing education in the area of Community-Based Social Marketing.
 Engage math, statistical, behavioral studies and other departments to prepare surveys and programs, whether implemented or not, which are related to environmental health and human or other animal response or behavior changes.
 By implementation year 2, determine feasibility.
 This may require assessments for potential faculty and student interest and cost analysis among other factors.
 If feasible, by year 4, implement 1 or 2 strategies (courses or assignments) within offered curriculum per quarter/semester.
 Subsequent years: Evaluate potential for growth regarding sustainability curriculum.
-Sustainability: to engage faculty and coordinate as needed.
-4 5.2.2.4 Storm Water Coordination Meetings Currently the District holds various meetings with staff, faculty, students, and the County of San Mateo.
+Sust tc fac coo r 5.2.2.4 Storm Water Coordination Meetings Currently the District holds various meetings with staff, faculty, students, and the County of San Mateo.
 Coordinate & participate in the following meetings: (1) staff development meetings, (2) safety meetings, (3) site council meetings, (4) city/district liaison meetings, (5) management team meetings Incorporate storm water aspects into meetings at least twice annually.
-FPO 2